David F. Sandberg

-David Fredrik Sandberg (born 21 January 1981) is a Swedish filmmaker.
+David Fredrik Sandberg (born 21 January 1981) is a Swedish filmmaker and YouTuber.
 He came to prominence for writing, directing, producing, editing, and scoring no-budget short horror films, which he released online under the pseudonym "ponysmasher".
 The most popular of these, Lights Out (2013), received a feature film adaptation in 2016, marking his feature-length directorial debut.
 He has since directed the films Annabelle: Creation (2017), Shazam!
 (2019), Shazam!
 Fury of the Gods (2023), and the 2025 film adaptation of the video game Until Dawn.

 Early life

-David F. Sandberg was born in Jönköping on 21 January 1981.
+David Fredrik Sandberg was born in Jönköping on 21 January 1981.
 His younger brother, Joakim, is a video game developer best known as the creator of Iconoclasts.
 He attended Torpa School, where he met his future wife Lotta Losten when they were both around 11 years old, and they later attended Junedal School together.
 He grew up watching films and making his own films using his father's VHS-C camera.
 He worked in a video store as a teenager, where he saved up money to buy his own camcorder for filmmaking.

 Career

 Beginning with animation and documentaries (2006–2013)

 In his late teens, Sandberg began working as an intern at Film i Jönköping, a local film center in Jönköping.
 He learned more about filmmaking from Svante Rosberg, the film commissioner who ran Film i Jönköping when he started, and whom Sandberg considers his mentor.
 Starting in 2006, Sandberg found moderate online success making animated short films; according to Sandberg, his first online successes were his films För Barnen and Vad Tyst Det Blev, the latter of which garnered 1.7 million views on YouTube.
-As a result of his increased visibility, he began to receive offers for animation work; his first job was working as a consultant on the TV show Myggan on the Swedish Channel 5.
+As a result of his increased visibility, he began to receive offers for animation work; his first job was working as a consultant on the TV show Myggan on the Swedish Kanal 5.

 He continued working at Film i Jönköping, primarily working on documentary projects.
 From 2006 to 2009, he worked on several documentaries for the Swedish Inheritance Fund.
 His last collaboration with Rosberg before his retirement was Animera = Göra Livlig, a 2010 documentary about senior citizens creating animated films.
 In 2009, he moved to the city of Gothenburg.
 He continued working on animation and documentaries, and began collaborating with producer Claes Lundin.
-In 2011, they completed and sold an animated documentary series called Earth Savers, and in 2013, their documentary short Ladyboy premiered at Cinequest Film Festival.
+In 2011, they completed and sold an animated documentary series called Earth Savers, and in 2013, their documentary short Ladyboy premiered at Cinequest Film & Creativity Festival.